The Calibre Agent

 Calibre requires access to commit statuses, deployments, checks, comments and pull requests.
 We strongly recommend granting access to any selected repositories you’re interested in tracking.

 After confirming the link between GitHub and Calibre, you will have to select a primary branch that will be the base for performance comparisons.
 This branch should be either deploying to production or a staging environment.
-In most cases, this might be master branch.
+In most cases, this might be main branch.